BeichenZhao/BeichenZhao/README.md

 - 👋 Hi, I’m @BeichenZhao
 - 👀 I’m interested in coding, photography and marathon
-- 🌱 I’m currently learning biotechnology
+- 🌱 I’m currently learning biotechnology for a master degree in Jiangnan University
-- 💞️ I’m looking to collaborate on gaming (for the global elite)
+- 💞️ I’m looking for a PHD position
-- 📫 How to reach me zhaobeichen@gmail.com
+- 📫 How to reach me zhaobeichen@stu.jiangnan.edu.cn

 <!---
 BeichenZhao/BeichenZhao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.